 Table of Contents

-I’m sure everyone has a favourite 3D printer slicer software Ranging from Cura, Pronteface, Slicer, and a lot of the free ones are very good.
+Everyone has a favorite 3D printer slicer software, ranging from Cura, Pronteface, Slicer, and there are a lot of the free ones that are pretty decent as well.

-However Simplify3D is something else, yes it has a premium price tag of $149 but Simplify3D is so confident in their product that they claim right under the price “Try it for a full two weeks!
-If you don’t love the software, return it for a full refund.”
+Despite this, Simplify3D is something else to me, with its premium price of $149 Simplify3D is so confident in their software that right under the price they claim “Try it for two weeks!
+If you don’t love it, return it for a full refund.”
+I have to admit that I am quite impressed with Simplify3D.

-Exploring the software I started to poke my nose into the various menu options.
-Let’s be honest.
-There are 2 types of techy, those who want it to just work and people like me, who can’t leave things alone.
-This is where I discovered that you can use multiple slicer settings for separate objects on the build plate.
-For example, say your printing a model and you have some smaller more complex parts and some larger less detailed bits you can adjust the slicer settings for each item.
-Be it print speed, layer height, support definition etc. Every setting in the slicer profile can be tuned to each item or batch of items giving maximum control and flexibility over how you print.
+Taking the time to explore the software, I started to poke my nose into the various menu options.
+Okay, let’s be honest.
+The techy world is divided into two types, those who just want it to work, and those who just can’t leave things alone.
+As a result of my investigation, I discovered that the build plate can contain multiple objects, each using a different slicer setting.
+As an example, if you are printing a model and you have some smaller, more complex parts, and some larger, less detailed parts, you can adjust the slicer settings for each component separately.
+It doesn’t matter whether it’s print speed, layer height, support definition, etc. In the slicer profile, each setting can be tailored to each individual item or batch of items, giving the user the maximum amount of control and flexibility.

 Simplify3D is loaded with features

-Another great find is the bed leveling wizard.
-Myself, I use a feeler gauge.
-I tried paper but didn’t like it. but it’s a pain to keep scrolling the menu and moving the axis by hand and turning the steppers off.
-It doesn’t give you the exact same spot every time so I was glad to find that Simplify3D software has the hand tool that moved the nozzle to the right place for you.
-Running around all 4 corners twice letting you get a spot on setting up.
-It’s that sort of useful addition that makes this slicer worth paying for.
-Well in my mind at least!
+The bed leveling wizard was a worthwhile find.
+I personally use a feeler gauge to level my beds.
+I tried using paper, but I didn’t like it.
+Nevertheless, I find it very irritating to keep scrolling through the menu and having to manually move the axes and turn the steppers off.
+In fact, it does not always give you the same spot every time.
+Therefore, I was happy that Simplify3D software has a hand tool that helps you move the nozzle to the right place automatically.
+Making sure that you run around all 4 corners twice, you are able to set up in a delightful spot.
+In my opinion, it is that sort of useful addition that makes this slicer worth paying for.
+I mean, at least in my opinion.

-Included in the Simplify3D software there is a wizard for setting up dual extrusion however, I don’t have a dual extruder printer to test that with.
-Possibly something to invest in in the future?!
+Included in the Simplify3D software, there is a wizard for setting up dual extrusion.
+However, I don’t have a dual extruder printer to test that with.
+Possibly something to invest in the future?!
 Reading up on the Simplify3D site I have found that the slicer can support up to 6 extruders!

 Supporting Role